Jessicavazm/t1w9-python-practise/README.md

 - They help to keep the code more readable and organised.
 - In a function structure you need the main function and inside the main function you have the sub-functions.
 - Parameters are used to pass information to function, if a function gets input the parameters will be empty since there's no need to pass information in this case.

+## Arguments and Parameters

+- Wildcard args (*args and **kwargs) allows functions to accept a x number of args, it's useful when you don't know the amount of the arguments the function will take.
+Both args accepts any number of arguments.
+- *args: these are positional arguments, args are passed in their position order.
+- **kwargs: key and value keys, similar to Dictionary.
+It collects the KEY-Value pairs into a dictionary under **kwargs.

 ## Classes
 - Classes